ISMPG/ISMPG/README.md

 # About ISMPG

-Irvine Strategic Management & Portfolio Group (ISMPG) is a privately held family group, established to steward and grow the Irvine family’s collective business interests.
+**Irvine Strategic Management & Portfolio Group (ISMPG)** is a privately held family holding company.
+We steward and grow the family’s collective business interests across **technology, media, and property**, guided by long-term thinking and responsible governance.

+---

+## Purpose

-ISMPG provides long-term management and oversight across a diversified portfolio including:
+ISMPG provides the **strategic, financial, and operational backbone** for its portfolio companies.

-- Technology & Software — development and ownership of innovative digital platforms, SaaS ventures, and intellectual property.

-- Media & Creative Projects — supporting family-led media productions and creative enterprises.

-- Properties & Assets — management of residential, commercial, and strategic property holdings, both physical and digital.

-As a family office structure, ISMPG exists to:
+Our role is to:

-- Provide stability and governance for current and future generations.
+- Ensure stability and governance for current and future generations.

-- Manage investments with a focus on innovation, sustainability, and stewardship.
+- Manage investments with a focus on **innovation, sustainability, and stewardship**.

-- Serve as the parent company to subsidiary ventures, enabling operational independence while maintaining family oversight.

-ISMPG is committed to protecting our assets through prudent management, strategic growth, and a long-term vision.
+- Enable subsidiary ventures to operate independently while benefiting from shared oversight.

+---

+## Portfolio Highlight

+- **Merpian Limited** (founded 2019)
+  Modular Ecosystems for Research into Personal Intelligent Assistive Nodes, is a Research & Development company focused on **sovereign, offline-first AI systems**.
+  - Flagship project: **Hqllr** — a local, verifiable, persona-adaptive knowledge engine.
+  - Additional developments: **KBANN Suite** (Knowledge Based Artificial Neural Network).

+---

+## Areas of Activity

+- **Technology & Software** — sovereign AI, knowledge systems, federated architectures
+- **Media & Publishing** — creative and digital assets
+- **Properties & Investments** — sustainable, long-term holdings

 <!--
 **ISMPG/ISMPG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.